 126.96.36.199.
 Estimation algorithm: variational inference¶

 Variational inference is an extension of expectation-maximization that maximizes a lower bound on model evidence (including priors) instead of data likelihood.
 The principle behind variational methods is the same as expectation-maximization (that is both are iterative algorithms that alternate between finding the probabilities for each point to be generated by each mixture and fitting the mixture to these assigned points), but variational methods add regularization by integrating information from prior distributions.
 This avoids the singularities often found in expectation-maximization solutions but introduces some subtle biases to the model.
 Inference is often notably slower, but not usually as much so as to render usage unpractical.

-parameters than expectation-maximization, the most important of these being the
+than expectation-maximization, the most important of these being the

 weight_concentration_prior.
 Specifying a low value

-in the mixture.
+be active in the mixture.